mu17250912/mobileAppdevExam2025/22RP03352/smartbudget/README.md

   - See banner ads (Google AdMob) in the app
 - **Premium (Simulated Payment):**
   - Removes ads
-  - Unlocks access to the Analytics screen (currently a placeholder)
+  - Unlocks access to comprehensive Analytics and Enhanced Analytics screens
-  - Access to advanced analytics and premium features
+  - Access to advanced analytics, charts, trends, and insights
+  - Data export functionality (CSV, TXT formats)
   - **Upgrade is done through a realistic payment simulation (no real money is collected)**

 ### **Commission-Based Monetization (Affiliate Link)**